-- 1 vanilla bean, split in the middle and seeds removed, or 2 tsp pure vanilla extract
+- 1 vanilla bean (split in the middle and seeds removed, or 2 teaspoon pure vanilla extract)

-- 1/2- 1 cup confectioners' or powdered sugar, use more or less based on your taste and the tartness of the rhubarb
+- ½- 1 cup powdered sugar (use more or less based on your taste and the tartness of the rhubarb)

-- 1 tsp agar powder mixed with 2 tbsp hot water, optional
+- 1 teaspoon agar powder (mixed with 2 tablespoon hot water, optional)

 - Place the rhubarb in a saucepan with the apple or cranberry juice.
 Bring to a boil, cover, and cook about five minutes or until the rhubarb is really soft and mushy.